happyrabbit/CE_JSM2017/README.md

 ### Required packages

-We are going to need a couple of packages from CRAN: You can install them all by executing the following code chunk:
+We are going to need a couple of packages from CRAN: You can install them all by executing the following code chunk in RStudio:

 ```r